eapearson/kbase-jsonrpcbase/README.md

 This  is a simple JSON-RPC 1.1 library without and agnostic to a transport layer.

-It features optional jsonschema validation of method parameters and results.
+It features optional `jsonschema` validation of method parameters and results.

 This library is intended as an auxiliary library for relatively easy implementation of JSON-RPC services with Unix/TCP socket like transport protocols that do not have complex special requirements.
 You need to utilize some suitable transport protocol with this library to actually provide a working JSON-RPC service.

+Please note that "JSON-RPC 1.1" was never finalized as a standard.
+There were several competing drafts.
+This implementation is based on the "working draft" of JSON-RPC 1.1.
+Where incomplete, JSON-RPC 2.0 features are backfilled.
+This primary affects error codes, which were never finally defined in 1.1.

+This library is intended to support older clients using JSON-RPC 1.1 and which need a solid implementation until they can be ported to the more recent and well-defined JSON-RPC 2.0.

 ## Features